-CCIRN stands for the 'Coordinating Committee for Intercontinental Research Network', and is a committee that meets on an annual basis to organise and plan the development of computer networks for research and scientific purposes.
-The members of the committee are invited from a wide range of American, African, Asian and European research organisations.
-The following organisations have been invited to participate in CCIRN meetings:
+CCIRN stands for the 'Coordinating Committee for Intercontinental Research Network', and is/was a committee that meets/met on an annual basis to provide a forum to discuss, organise and plan the development of links between computer networks for research and scientific purposes.
+The members of the committee are/were invited from a wide range of American, African, Asian and European research organisations.
+The following organisations have been invited to participate at CCIRN meetings:

 The goal of CCIRN is/was to facilitate the interoperable and interconnection of networking services for research and academic pursuits.
 Specifically, connecting the networking services of intercontinental organisations in: Africa, Asia-Pacific, Europe, South America, and North America.

 CCIRN meetings have been attended by Internet luminaries, like Vint Cerf, who played an important role in promoting the creation of new organisations to assign Internet numbers (IP blocks) for global regions and continents.
 In the 1980's, the membership of CCIRN meetings was largely comprised of North Americans; Europeans were 'thin on the ground' due to opposition to IP adoption.
 Francois Flückiger, head of CERN's external network, said he convened the first meeting of CCIRN in Geneva in 1988; though the CCIRN website states this was the second meeting.
 The second meeting of CCIRN, according to Francois Flückiger (not recorded on the CCIRN website) was held in West Virginia in 1988.
 Early CCIRN meetings had representatives from the following computer networks / networking developers / network funders: JANET, UCL, DFN, RARE, EARN, NSF, NASA, DARPA, NORDUNET, IAB, RARE, HEPNET, CERN, and FRICC.